GrapheneOS/AttestationServer/README.md

 [nginx-rotate-session-ticket-keys](https://github.com/GrapheneOS/nginx-rotate-session-ticket-keys),
 and [certbot-ocsp-fetcher](https://github.com/tomwassenberg/certbot-ocsp-fetcher).
 Setting up the web server is out-of-scope for this guide.

+The deploy and process scripts on the development machine require the following dependencies to be installed:

+    rsync, zopfli, parallel, yajl, brotli, nginx-mod-brotli, python3, python-pip, nodejs, npm, libxml2

+`validatornu` must be obtained manually [here](https://github.com/validator/validator/releases/tag/20.6.30) (vnu.linux.zip).
+Unzip it in the same directory in AttestationServer and change the binary path in `process-static` from `validatornu` to `vnu-runtime-image/bin/vnu` using sed: `sed -i 's+validatornu+vnu-runtime-image/bin/vnu+g' process-static`

 Install a headless Java 18 runtime environment.
 The package name on Debian-based distributions is `openjdk-18-jre-headless` or `jre-openjdk-headless` on Arch Linux.
 Install `sqlite3` in order to set up the email configuration for the database.

 As root, on the server: